-Violation of the each of the following rules will result in a weight penalty of 30 pounds being added to the weight of the bridge.
+Violation of the each of the following rules will result in a weight penalty of 50 pounds being added to the weight of the bridge.
 A penalty will be assessed for each violation.
-The figures titled "Side Elevation" and "Clearance and Deck Support" illustrate some of these rules.
+The figures titled "Side Elevation" and "Clearance" and Deck Support" illustrate some of these rules.
+Dimensions will be checked without load on the bridge.